-The William H. Bates Center for Public Affairs at Salem State, established in 1969 in memory of the late Congressman William H. Bates, is housed in the political science department.
+The William H. Bates Center for Public Affairs at Salem State, established in 1969 in memory of the late Congressman William H. Bates, is housed in the department of politics, policy and international relations.

 The Bates Center mission includes:

-With a commitment to expanding experiential learning opportunities for undergraduates, the Bates Center sponsors the department’s Congressional Internship Program, which provides stipends for 1-2 political science majors or minors each year to support internships in Congressional offices in Washington, D.C.
+With a commitment to expanding experiential learning opportunities for undergraduates, the Bates Center sponsors the department’s Rich Levy Congressional Internship Program, which provides stipends for 1-2 politics, policy and international relations majors or minors each year to support internships in Congressional offices in Washington, D.C.